 □ For column storage, remove the acidic or basic additives by flushing the column with the same mobile phase without the additive.
-Columns can be stored with the additive-free mobile phases.
+Columns can be stored end capped with additive-free mobile phases.

 Operating these columns in accordance with the guidelines outlined here will result in a long column life.